kimifetch/yltra-flat-icon-theme/README.md

 To be able to manage this icon set <b>Yltra Flat</b> is the main icon set.
 All the others inherit icons from <b>Yltra Flat</b>.
 Other icon sets will have different folder colours but all other icons come from the main one.

-If you fix an app icon it will be fixed for all icon sets.
+If you fix an app icon, it will be fixed for all icon sets.

 In this manner we are saving also many megabytes and double work (which I hate).

-# Tutorials to change colour etc...
+# Tutorials

-If you feel you would like to change Yltra Flat you can do so.
+If you like to change Yltra Flat, you can do so.
 In the log file you can see what script codes I have used to make Yltra Flat Archlinux Blue for example.

-With some common sense and scripting you can have an new colour for icons in no time.
+With some common sense and scripting you can have a new colour for icons in no time.
 Share your work afterwards with the linux community.

-In the meantime I made 5 tutorial movies so you know how to change any icon theme if there are icons missing you like to have.
+I made 5 tutorial movies so you know how to change any icon theme if there are icons missing you like to have.

 This is the playlist link on youtube.

 Contents of movie

+This movie is using the old naming - ultra-flat but that does not matter for the content.

 <b>A playlist of 5 tutorials to tell you how to fix icons in Linux Mint 17.3 that do not follow the icon theme.
 Ultra Flat Icons Orange as example.</b>